alejandro0619/blog/content/posts/My-Journey-in-Rust-part-I.md

     return n1 + n2;
 }
 add(5, 6) // Works, returns: 11.
-add(5, '6') // Works, returns '56'
+add(5, '6') // Works, but returns '56'
 ```

 Why is that happening? — you may ask yourself if you are not used to **Javascript's type coercion** let me explain it shortly.

-Because of the nature of Javascript — being duck typed — the interpreter instead of showing up an error when you attempt to do some arithmetic operations between a character (or a group of chained characters: strings), it will try to do a implicit convertion (what we call coercion) on one type to able to do the mentioned operation.
+Because of the nature of Javascript — being duck typed — the interpreter instead of showing up an error when you attempt to do some arithmetic operations between a character (or a group of chained characters: strings), it will try to do an implicit convertion (what we call coercion) on one type to able to do the mentioned operation.
 In the example above, it converts 5 to '5' in order to concat both strings: ``'5' + '6' = '56'`` which is not the operation we really mean, because we wanted to add two parameters, not to concat them.

 However, not all the interpreted languages got this flaws, but it's worth to mention that compiled languages prevents you from committing this type of errors that eventually will lead you to encounter bugs that are hard to catch up!